Jarshvor/hacklab-bbaa/content/es/about/index.md

 ## History

-HACKLAB Bellas Artes started its journey as a space for inter-faculty/student collaboration, research, and proyect management in the realm of technology and digital fabrication.
+HACKLAB UCM started its journey as a space for inter-faculty/student collaboration, research, and proyect management in the realm of technology and digital fabrication.

 Today we formalize this activity in the form of a PIMCD, Proyecto de Innovación.